LZLZ15/D_E_M_O/source_code/New_App_Tuning/README.md

 <!-- Scripts Explanation -->
+## Graph
+The sample graphs of disassembly shaders can be found in  [Link to the folder](../sample_graph/)

+## Scripts Explanation

+All the scripts are written in python 3.8.
+To run the script, please lunch a python tools like Anaconda or directly run "python xx.py"
 1. Frequent subgraph result analysis

     Frequent subgraph mining utilized the library of gSpan in the link listed in useful link.